 Simply put, you can get a little more information in front of your potential readers before they keep scrolling.
 It’s a great spot to add a compelling description to increase those clicks.

 Currently I have my Tailwind set up to pin roughly 50 times/day.
-I am still in the trial and error page but so far my pinterest monthly viewers have been going up every day (even while leaving many group boards – more on that later).
-Right now I suggest 50 as the best number.
+I am still in the trial and error stage but so far my pinterest monthly viewers have been going up every day (even while leaving many group boards – more on that later).
+Right now I suggest 50 scheduled pins/day as the best number.
 I am going to do some more playing around with my account but I will keep you posted if that suggestion changes 🙂

 Consistently pin 80% OTHER peoples pins and 20% your own.